hatfieldlibrary/tagger/README.md

 ### Production

-To run on the production server, be sure that nodejs and the required node modules are installed.

 First, make sure nodejs is installed on the server.
 It can be installed in a number of ways.
 It's wise to use the identical nodejs version that you are using in your development environment.

-You will need to decide how to run the application on your server.
-Currently, we are using the forever CLI to launch and keep the Express application running.
+You will need to decide how to manage the application runtime on your server.
+Currently, we are using the forever CLI to launch and keep the Express application online.
 Install forever globally as follows:

     sudo npm install forever -g